tdimino/SocialAGI/lmYield/README.md

 LMYield enables you to guide OpenAI's Chat API generations into arbitrary output patterns, and is specifically designed to enhance chain of thought prompting for agents.

+The core concept behind LMYield is that for a given context, an agnetic entity will spawn some number of ordered, related chain of thoughts, and they should be yielded as a subscribable stream.

 Features:

  - [x] Simple, intuitive syntax, based on Handlebars templating.